Quantum simulation of electronic structure via quantum fast multipole method: Adaptive boxes for arbitrary distributions of particles

 In this algorithm, we run through the registers from $0$ to $\eta-2$, with the requirement that the registers are sorted so $\boxno{j,\ell}$ (bits up to $\ell$ of the position) are in ascending order.
 Then $\boxno{j+1,\ell} = \boxno{j,\ell}$ implies that the next register is in the same box, so we copy over the information for the neighbours of that box.
 If $\boxno{j+1,\ell} \le \boxno{j,\ell}+K$, then we have stepped over to another box, but by no more than $K$.
 Then we copy over the appropriate neighbour information, skipping some if $\Delta k>1$, which means that there were empty boxes skipped over in going from particle $j$ to $j+1$.

 To access information from all boxes in the interaction list, we can also perform the copying in the reverse direction.
 Although copying in the reverse direction is needed to access information from all boxes in the interaction list, it is not necessary to calculate the potential.
 This is because, for each box $a$ in the interaction list of box $b$, $b$ will be in the interaction list of $a$.
-Copying the information in the reverse direction will only give box-box potentials that have already been accounted for, so is not needed.
+Copying the information in the reverse direction will only give contributions to the total potential energy that have already been accounted for, so is not needed.

+Algorithm \ref{alg:copy} can also be used to calculate the charge / multipole information in 3D, instead of using the intermediate levels in the simplified method described above.
+That is, replace steps 2(a) and 2(b) in Algorithm \ref{alg:calccharg} with Algorithm \ref{alg:copy} (with $K=7$) to copy information from registers that are in the same box at level $\ell$ but different at level $\ell+1$.
+This will retrieve information for the 8 boxes at level $\ell+1$ necessary to calculate the charge / multipole information for each box at level $\ell$.